Table of Contents

 All India Judicial Service History

 In its original version, the Indian Constitution did not contain any provisions about the AIJS, but the Drafting Committee eventually produced Article 235, which places the lower judiciary under the supervision of the High Court.
-In 1958, the Law Commission of India originally floated the concept of establishing AIJS.
+The history of the AIJS has been lengthy and complex, with the Law Commission first recommending it in 1958.
+The aim is to create a centralized system for hiring district judges, transferring these powers from higher courts to a national body, similar to other competitive exams in India.

 Timeline of All India Judicial Service